These fabulous paintings on watercolor paper were created

 These students were so excited that I gave them the spray bottle of watered down tempera to spray a texture look on their paper.
 Unfortunately, for me they didn’t have the best aim and major over spray hit my hand and arm as I held their papers.

-Oh well, lets just say the rumors were flying that the fourth graders were spraying me and that I had a really hairy arm! lol.
+Oh well, lets just say the rumors were flying that the fourth graders were spraying me and that I had a really discolored arm! lol.

 I didn’t care, they are such great kids and hey, paint can be washed off, right?